Chelyabinsk Oblast: Geography

 Chelyabinsk Oblast is on the eastern slope of the Southern Urals.
 Only a small part of the territory to the west is on the western slopes of the Southern Urals.

 Chelyabinsk Oblast is situated in the Southern Urals, near Kurgan and Sverdlovsk oblast.
 Most of the Oblast is located to the east of the Ural Mountains, which form the continental boundary between Asia and Europe.
-This boundary is marked by a stone pillar at the Uraltau pass near the Urzhumka station (8 km from Zlatoust), which has "Europe" written on one side and "Asia" on the other.
-In Chelyabinsk Oblast, Zlatoust city, Katav-Ivanovsk, and Satka are located in Europe, while Chelyabinsk, Troitsk, and Miass are in Asia.
+This boundary is marked by a stone pillar.
+In the Sverdlovsk Oblast, north of Chelyabinsk, there is a famous pillar separating the two continents, which has "Europe" written on one side and "Asia" on the other.
+In Chelyabinsk Oblast, Zlatoust city, Katav-Ivanovsk, Satka, Chelyabinsk, Troitsk, and Miass are in Europe.
 Magnitogorsk is located on both continents.